LeonLuttenberger/obsidian-kindle-highlight-import/README.md

 ## Installation

+### From Obsidian

+1. Open Obsidian and go to **Settings → Community plugins → Browse**.
+2. Search for "Kindle Highlight Import" and install it.
+3. Enable the plugin.

+### Manual installation

 1. Download the latest release from the [Releases](https://github.com/LeonLuttenberger/obsidian-kindle-highlight-import/releases) page.
 2. Extract the downloaded archive.
 3. Copy the extracted folder to your Obsidian plugins folder: